How to file a Trademark in Colombia?

 How is the process of filing a Trademark in Colombia?

-• Opposition, The opposition period is 30 working days from publication date of the application.
+The opposition period lasts 30 working days from the date of publication.
+During this time, third parties may challenge the application.

 You may be interested in filing a patent in Colombia.